aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

 Edit the *environments.ts* file and use `https://api.example.com/` (substituting your own domain) instead of the region specific name you used when setting up and testing the UI in the second module.
-Remeber that you can edit files directly in your web browser using the Cloud9 IDE.
+Remember that you can edit files directly in your web browser using the Cloud9 IDE.

 **IMPORTANT** This new API Endpoint URL does NOT have `/prod/` at the end.